jonathanharrell/hiq/docs/guide/typography.md

 {% example html %}
 <p class="has-text-truncated">
-    This paragraph is long, and will probably need to be truncated.
+    This run-on sentence is quite long, and in all likelihood will probably need to be truncated.
 </p>
 {% endexample %}